-A suspended license is a driver’s license that is temporarily out of service.
+A suspended license is not valid for a period of time.
 You cannot drive with a suspended license unless you are eligible for a restricted license that allows you to drive to and from work or school and nowhere else.

 Your license can be suspended for a number of reasons depending on your state.
 Driver’s license suspensions are usually temporary, and there are two types:

 - Definite suspension: This type of suspension ends once the suspension period ends and you've paid the necessary fees determined by your state.
 Situations that often lead to a definite suspension include drug or alcohol-related moving violations, driving without car insurance, or racking up too many traffic tickets.